Securely connect MCU-powered devices from the silicon to the cloud

 This single-band WiFi module is designed for cost-sensitive applications.
 It simplifies quality assurance with stamp-hole (castellated) pin design.

 With support for WiFi, Bluetooth Low Energy and Bluetooth 5 Mesh, this module can also work as an NFC tag for non-contact Bluetooth pairing and device provisioning.
 Available for prototyping.

 qiio Concentrator XN

-The product is designed for greenfield applications and supports cellular (2G, 3G, 4G), dual-band WiFi, ethernet (WAN) to connect to Microsoft Azure.
-For geo-positioning it is equiped with GNSS and qMAPS.
-This product is pin-compatible to its 5G IoT compagnion the Concentrator XNL.
+The product is designed for greenfield applications and supports mobile (2G, 3G, 4G), dual-band WiFi, ethernet (WAN) to connect to Microsoft Azure.
+For geo-positioning, it is equipped with GNSS and qMAPS.
+This product is pin-compatible to its 5G IoT companion, the Concentrator XNL.

 qiio Concentrator XNL

 The 5G IoT companion of the Concentrator XN supports mobile(5G IoT (LTE-M, NB2)), dual-band WiFi, ethernet (WAN) to connect to Azure.
 For geo-positioning, it is equipped with GNSS and qMAPS.
 This product is pin-compatible to its LTE IoT companion, the Concentrator XN.

 Guardian modules provide a quick path to securely connect existing equipment that either doesn’t support connectivity or doesn’t support it securely.
 A guardian module serves as an intermediary by physically attaching to the equipment via an existing peripheral and to the Internet via WiFi or Ethernet.
 The critical equipment itself is never exposed to the Internet.
 Guardian modules often come as complete hardware solutions.